-Heidelberr Farms is proud to call home rural Martinton, IL; deep in the heart of north-eastern-central Illinois.
+Heidelberr Farms is proud to call rural Martinton, deep in the heart of north-eastern-central Illinois, home.
 We’re located on a fairly secluded country road, close to the Iroquois river.
 Though we are off the beaten path, we’re still close enough to civilization should we desire to make the venture in.
-Kankakee is only a 10 – 15 minute drive away.
+Kankakee is only a 20 – 30 minute drive away, depending on which way you travel.
 Chicago…about an hour.
 Disney World?
 I can be on a plane before you finish reading this page.

 Established in 2007 after a long road of mishaps, setbacks, lay-offs, and frustrations, Heidelberr Farms is still a work in progress.

 The main focus of our operation is our alpacas.
 We breed huacaya alpacas for their luxurious fiber.

 Along with the alpacas, you might also find the occasional Newfoundland or Scotch Collie dog, chicken, or duck located here and there.
 But most important and essential to our success is our farm kitty.
 Little-Black-Kitty oversees all projects at Heidelberr Farms and our work must pass his inspection before it can be called complete.
 If we can keep him out of our business long enough to get any work done.

 We are holistically minded here at Heidelberr Farms.
 While we are not certified organic, we strive to do everything as naturally and minimally invasive as possible.
 This is done not only to protect the well-being of our animals, but for our own health as well.